 Prior to January 5, 2016, a new full-time employee shall receive service credit for all qualifying experience at the rate of one half, rounded to the nearest whole year.
 The credit shall be determined by first dividing the total credit in half then rounding to the nearest whole year.
 Six months and over will be rounded up.

-Outside credit is used to determine pay at entry and shall be considered in terms of initial placement in and future advancement on the career ladder.
+Outside credit is used to determine pay at entry and shall be considered in terms of initial placement in and future advancement on the Public Safety Pay Plan .
 Outside credit is not counted towards, nor does it affect, the service date, the hire date, or the merit date, except as specifically provided for in other Merit Commission policies.

 Qualifying experience is defined as follows:

-Law Enforcement Officer: Equivalent, full time, paid law enforcement experience with any municipal, county, federal or state law enforcement agency such as a police officer, deputy sheriff, highway patrol trooper, or federal agent.
+Equivalent, full time, paid peace officer position requiring either LEO (Law Enforcement Officer), BCO (Basic Corrections Officer) or SFO (Special Function Officer) certification with any municipal, county, federal or state law enforcement agency such as a police officer, correctional officer, deputy sheriff, constable, highway patrol trooper, or federal agent.

-Corrections Deputy: Equivalent, full time, paid corrections experience in any municipal, county, federal or state correctional facility.

-Public Safety Deputy: Equivalent, full time, paid law enforcement or special function officer experience with any municipal, county, state or federal agency such as a police officer, deputy sheriff, highway patrol trooper, parole and probation officer, or federal agent.

 GRADE AND SALARY UPON REHIRE